-- Total cost of purchase including any anticipated associated costs; - Funding source; - Sustainability of funding source; - Number of students served and the student population in need of the item or service; - Cost per student served and cost per total students in the school district; - Cost for the previous three (3) years; - Other options for addressing the need for the purchase; - National annual cost trends for the past five (5) years; - Measurable outcomes expected; - Explanations for any assumptions (i.e., inflation rate) and any indices used (i.e., FCI); - If the purchase relates to a "program", the number of years the program will be needed.
+- a.
+Total cost of purchase including any anticipated associated costs; - b.
+Funding source; - c.
+Sustainability of funding source; - d.
+Number of students served and the student population in need of the item or service; - e.
+Cost per student served and cost per total students in the school district; - f.
+Cost for the previous three (3) years; - g.
+Other options for addressing the need for the purchase; - h.
+National annual cost trends for the past five (5) years; - i.
+Measurable outcomes expected; - j.
+Explanations for any assumptions (i.e., inflation rate) and any indices used (i.e., FCI); - k.
+If the purchase relates to a "program", the number of years the program will be needed.